anyscale/madewithml.github.io/docs/courses/mlops/monitoring.md

     <small>Data drift can occur in either continuous or categorical features.</small>
 </div>

-!!! note
-    As data starts to drift, we may not yet notice significant decay in our model's performance, especially if the model is able to interpolate well.
+> As data starts to drift, we may not yet notice significant decay in our model's performance, especially if the model is able to interpolate well.
 However, this is a great opportunity to [potentially](#solutions) retrain before the drift starts to impact performance.

 ### Target drift

 Besides just the input data changing, as with data drift, we can also experience drift in our outcomes.
 This can be a shift in the distributions but also the removal or addition of new classes with categorical tasks.
-Though retraining can mitigate the performance decay caused target drift, it can often be avoided with proper inter-pipeline communication about new classes, schemas changes, etc.
+Though retraining can mitigate the performance decay caused target drift, it can often be avoided with proper inter-pipeline communication about new classes, schema changes, etc.

 ### Concept drift